cloudfoundry-incubator/pat/README.md

     go get github.com/cloudfoundry-incubator/pat
-      *(Ignore any warnings about "no buildable Go source files") *(Ignore errors in src/github.com/cloudfoundry-incubator/pat/workloads/gcf.go")
+      *(Ignore any warnings about "no buildable Go source files") *(Ignore errors in src/github.com/cloudfoundry-incubator/pat/workloads/cf.go")
     cd $GOPATH/src/github.com/cloudfoundry-incubator/pat
     gocart

 5) See [CF CLI] (https://github.com/cloudfoundry/cli) for instructions on installing `cf`

-Note: It is important that `cf` is accessable on your `$PATH`, and that it has either been symlinked to `gcf` or renamed to `gcf`.
+Note: It is important that `cf` is accessable on your `$PATH`, and that it has either been symlinked to `cf` or renamed to `cf`.

 Running PAT
 =================================